GPSPic/Scuba_Squirrel/brief.md

 ### MVP

 - Display a diver and be able to move them up/down and stop in the ocean.
-- The Diver has diving gear and a currency they can spend in the shop.
+- The Diver has diving gear (air tank, fins) and a currency they can spend in the shop.
 - A store with new diving gear for a price.
 - Display diver's current depth.
 - The diver has an air allowance that diminishes with time and a pressure threshold that increases while moving and descreases while standing still.